 Much of Europe will actually consume less olive oil if prices increase during a poor harvest year.
 This helps ease some of the pressure on the market, but not necessarily a whole lot.

 The United States will continue to be the largest importer of olive oil, and the second-largest consumer.
 Although the European Union is the United States’ largest supplier, lower EU production, may force U.S. imports to be sourced from other countries such as Tunisia and Turkey.

 The US has steady demand for olive oil, and we don't expect that to drop anytime soon.
 Expect more products imported from "supporting" EU countries like Turkey and Tunisia this next year, given that Spanish production is expected to be lower across the board.

 The Wild Card: The Euro to Dollar Exchange Rate

 Aside from all of the harvest results, there is also the part that the euro to dollar exchange rate plays.
 Comparing this time last year to this time this year, the exchange rate has jumped substantially and only has continued to rise.
 This has been a big factor with the total pricing for olive oil, given that Spain -- the driver for prices in the market -- runs off the strength of the euro.

 Overall Personal Predictions

-With these opposing factors happening in the global olive oil market, I think that chances are pretty likely that the market will stay reasonably steady.
-It may also drop slightly after the harvest is completed, but if it does that I do expect that it will increase gradually through the spring.
+With these opposing factors happening in the global olive oil market, I think that chances are pretty likely that the market will stay reasonably steady (all other factors aside, looking only at the production side of things).
+I do expect that it will also increase gradually through the spring.

 Keep in mind that the Euro to US Dollar also plays a part in this.
 The euro strengthened over the 2017 year dropping ever-so-slightly only recently, which put additional pressure on the already increased market this last year.
 Where the euro goes in 2018 will definitely play a part in the overall market and pricing levels.